 I am not sure what anyone is expecting from a ‘blog’, but this is likely to be about Sophie’s life here in France spattered with the occurrences that take place as the year progress.

 I will leave you with the thought of me getting myself looking nice to go shopping tomorrow and rain is forecast, a 45 minute drive to buy the things I need for the meal.
-Also while in a bigger shopping area I make take the chance to look at some clothes and buy makeup.
+Also while in a bigger shopping area I may take the opportunity to look at some clothes and buy makeup.
 But my budget is a little squeaky this month so not a shopping spree by any means.